 - Senior Scientist, Lady Davis Institute for Medical Research, Jewish General Hospital

 - James McGill Professor, Departments of Oncology, Human Genetics, and Epidemiology, Biostatistics and Occupational Health, and Division of Cancer Epidemiology, McGill University

 - Co-Director of the Ludmer Center for Neuroinformatics and Mental Health

 - Dr. Greenwood joined the LDI in 2010, after several years with the Hospital for Sick Children and the Dalla Lana School of Public Health in Toronto.
 She received her PhD from the University of Toronto in the Department of Public Health Sciences, with specialization in Biostatistics.

-Registration for the International Genetic Epidemiology Society 2019 meeting in Houston TX is now open.
+The abstract submission for the International Genetic Epidemiology Society 2020 meeting